lmcinnes/umap/doc/supervised.rst

 The key point is this: the important structural properties of the data have been retained while the known classes have been cleanly pulled apart and isolated.
-If you have data with known classes and want to seprate them while still having a meaningful embedding of individual points then supervised UMAP can provide exactly what you need.
+If you have data with known classes and want to separate them while still having a meaningful embedding of individual points then supervised UMAP can provide exactly what you need.

 Using Partial Labelling (Semi-Supervised UMAP)